Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: Kinetic model

-Note that, as expected, this is a linear combination of $H(\gamma)$ and $S(\gamma)$, and that increasing the length of domains~$l$ weighs $H(\gamma)$ more heavily, while decreasing the concentration $C$ weighs $S(\gamma)$ more heavily.
-Typically $G^\circ_{\text{bp}} \approx -1.5$ kcal/mol, and $G^\circ_{\text{assoc}} \approx 1.96$ kcal/mol~\cite{santalucia2004thermodynamics}. } Note that $\bondcount{\conf1} \geq 0$ and $\polycount{\conf1} > 0$, so $\energy{\conf1} < 0$, and that lower energy, which results from more bonds or more polymers, is more favorable. \footnote{The choice to make favorability correspond to lower energy (more negative) is motivated by consistency with the standard physical chemistry notion of free energy.} We call a minimum energy configuration \defterm{stable}. \footnote{While $\polycount{\conf1}$ captures entropy due to independent positions of separate polymers, chemical free energy may consider a variety of other entropic contributions.
-These may include geometric configurations of a single polymer, as well as the entropy due to swapping indistinguishable monomers.
-We can justify focusing on $S(\conf1)$ because its contribution arbitrarily predominates in taking the limit of large solution volume (that is, the low concentration regime). }
+Note that, as expected, this is a linear combination of $H(\gamma)$ and $S(\gamma)$, and that increasing the length of domains~$l$ weighs $H(\gamma)$ more heavily, while decreasing the concentration $c$ weighs $S(\gamma)$ more heavily.
+Domains are routinely $15-25$ bases long, and at $100$ nM concentration at room temperature this corresponds to a relative bond strength $w$ of $1.9$--$3.2$. } Note that $\bondcount{\conf1} \geq 0$ and $\polycount{\conf1} > 0$, so $\energy{\conf1} < 0$, and that lower energy, which results from more bonds or more polymers, is more favorable.
+(The choice to make favorability correspond to lower energy, that is more negative, is motivated by consistency with the standard physical chemistry notion of free energy.)
+We call a minimum energy configuration \defterm{stable}.

 Merging incompatible polymers forms no additional bonds and so is unfavorable, since $\polycount{\conf1}$ drops without $\bondcount{\conf1}$ rising.
 In contrast, when bond strength $\bondworth > 1$, merges between compatible polymers are energetically favorable.
 So every stable (that is, minimum energy) configuration is saturated.
-This regime is typical of many real systems, and in particular, we can engineer DNA strand displacement systems~\cite{thachuk2015leakless} to have large bond strength $\bondworth$ by increasing the length of domains. \todom{mull significant redundant elements between this and the first claim in the paper}
+This regime is typical of many real systems, and in particular, we can engineer DNA strand displacement systems~\cite{thachuk2015leakless} to have large bond strength $\bondworth$ by increasing the length of domains.